Urgent need for action: Institutional racism killing and harming Māori, says Health Quality & Safety Commission

 • Specialist appointments have unacceptably long wait times and happen less often for Māori.

-• In appropriate prescribing happens much more often for Māori, increasing the risk of severe kidney injury.
+• Inappropriate prescribing happens much more often for Māori, increasing the risk of severe kidney injury.

 • Māori children with asthma have more prescriptions for reliever medications without any preventer prescribed.
 This "may contribute to the 30 per cent higher rate of hospitalisation".